avaframe/AvaFrame/docs/moduleIn2Trans.rst

 Working with ASCII files
 ==========================

 :py:mod:`in2Trans.ascUtils` is a module created to handle raster ASCII files.
-It contains different functions to read ASCII files and write the data to a numpy array, to compare raster file headers or to write a raster to an ASCII file given a header and numpy data.
+It contains different functions to read ASCII files and write the data to a numpy array, to compare raster file headers or to write a raster to an ASCII file.
 A description of the functions is available in :py:mod:`in2Trans.ascUtils`.

 Working with shapefiles
 =============================

-:py:mod:`in2Trans.shpConversion` is a module created to handle shapefiles.
+:py:mod:`in2Trans.shpConversion` is a module for handling shapefiles.
 It contains different functions to read shapefiles and convert them to a python dictionary.
 It also provides functions to extract or remove a feature from the shapefile dictionary.